pithings/harmony-api/README.md

 ## MQTT Docs

 harmony-api can report its state changes to your MQTT broker.
-Just edit your config file in `config/config.json` to add your MQTT host.
+Just add your config file in `/etc/opt/harmony-api/config.json` to add your MQTT host.

 harmony-api publishes topics with the namespace of: `harmony-api`.